BernardoBarro/RTC-QR-Code-Ticket-Manager/README.md

 For paid events, the application is also used to check whether the visitor has already paid or needs to pay.

+PS: Currently the application works as if it were for just one event, to use it for another you would have to clean the entire database, but in the future I intend to make it more generic
+PS2: The idea of ​​the application was created to handle event accreditations for the [Rotaract](https://www.rotary.org/en/get-involved/rotaract-clubs) Club de Erechim volunteer club in Brazil in a more automatic way that allows for fewer errors.

 # Version
 ```